Lawrence Bittaker and Roy Norris: Closing arguments

 Defense attorney Albert Garber requested the jury discount the testimony of Norris; arguing in favor of Bittaker's claims that Norris had committed the actual murders, and claiming the testimony of the prosecutors throughout the trial amounted to little more than a "bloodlust," adding that the prosecution had repeatedly recited the "gory details" of the murders.
 Garber harked to the earlier testimony of a psychologist named Michael Maloney, who had testified as to Bittaker's inability to empathize with other people's feelings and emotions in addition to the fact that, with the exception of Bittaker's 1974 stabbing of Gary Louie, all of Bittaker's previous criminal convictions were for nonviolent offenses.
 The defense also claimed that insufficient corroborative evidence existed to convict Bittaker.

 On February 17, 1981, after deliberating for three days, the jury found Bittaker guilty of five counts of first-degree murder, one charge of conspiracy to commit first-degree murder, five charges of kidnapping, nine charges of rape, two charges of forcible oral copulation, one charge of sodomy, and three charges of unlawful possession of a firearm.
 Deliberations as to whether Bittaker should be sentenced to death or life without parole began February 19.

 The jury deliberated for just 90 minutes before they returned with their verdict: Bittaker was sentenced to death for the five counts of first-degree murder upon which the prosecution had sought this penalty.
-He showed no emotion as the verdict was delivered.
+He showed no emotion as the verdict was delivered, although he did stare at the jurors.
 Superior Court Judge Thomas Fredericks then ordered Bittaker to appear in court on March 24 for formal sentencing.